georchestra/georchestra/docs/install_guide/apps/datafeeder.en.md

 The second one is actually triggering calls to the first one, both being behind the security-proxy.

-* The code for the backend is located into the [official geOrchestra repository](https://github.com/georchestra/georchestra/tree/master/datafeeder).
+* The code for the backend is located into the [datafeeder repository](https://github.com/georchestra/datafeeder).
-* The web ui code has its own [separated repository](https://github.com/georchestra/geonetwork-ui/tree/georchestra-datafeeder).
+* The web ui code has its own [separated repository](hhttps://github.com/georchestra/datafeeder-ui).

-A [maven module](https://github.com/georchestra/georchestra/tree/master/datafeeder-ui) has been created into the main geOrchestra repository, so that we can generate a webapp out of the UI source code.
+A [maven module](https://github.com/georchestra/datafeeder-ui) has been created into the repository, so that we can generate a webapp out of the UI source code.

 ## Artifacts